How to Deregister in Germany – Ultimate Guide

 Where should I send the deregistration form and documents?

-- You must send the deregistration letter to the registration office in the city where you initially registered (Anmeldung).
+- You must send the deregistration letter to the citizen’s office in the city where you were last registered (Anmeldung).

-- One easy way to find out the address of that registration office is by looking at the registration confirmation (Anmeldebescheinigung) that you should have received when you first moved to Germany.
+- One easy way to find out the address of that citizen’s office is by looking at the registration confirmation (Anmeldebescheinigung) that you should have received when you registered there.

-When there are several registration offices in one city, it typically does not matter WHICH one you go to.
-For example, if you are registered in Berlin, you can go to any registration office in any of the districts (Mitte, Kreuzberg, Reinickendorf, etc.) to deregister.
+In case there are multiple citizen’s offices in one city, it usually does not matter WHICH one you go to.
+For example, if you are registered in Berlin, you can go to any citizen’s office in any of the districts (Mitte, Kreuzberg, Reinickendorf, etc.) to deregister.

-If you use our deregistration form on this website, the address of your responsible German registration office will be printed on the cover letter.
+If you use our deregistration form on this website, the address of your responsible German citizen’s office will be printed on the cover letter automatically.

 If you want to use our service and want to deregister in Aachen, Aalen, Berlin, Bonn, Braunschweig, Bremen, Celle, Cologne, Darmstadt, Dortmund, Dresden, Dusseldorf, Essen, Flensburg, Frankfurt a.M., Freilassing, Göttingen, Hamburg, Hannover, Heidelberg, Herzogenaurach, Karlsruhe, Kassel, Kiel, Konstanz, Krefeld, Leipzig, Ludwigshafen, Lübeck, Magdeburg, Mainz, Mannheim, Memmingen, Munich, Mönchengladbach, Neuss, Neustadt an der Donau, Nuremberg, Offenbach, Oldenburg, Osnabrück, Potsdam, Regensburg, Rosenheim, Saarbrücken, Stuttgart, Trier, Ulm, Weimar, Wiesbaden or Wilhelmshaven use our deregistration form.

 Where do I deregister?
-How to find my registration office?
+How to find my responsible citizen’s office?

-To find out where your nearest registration office is located in your city:
+To find out where your responsible citizen’s office is located in your city:

 Google ‘your city (+ district) + Bürgeramt’ or ‘your city + district + Einwohnermeldebehörde’.